diku-dk/futhark-book/index.rst

 Acknowledgments
 ---------------

-This work has been partially supported by the Danish Strategic Research Council, Program Committee for Strategic Growth Technologies, for the research center HIPERFIT: Functional High Performance Computing for Financial Information Technology (`hiperfit.dk <hiperfit.dk>`__) under contract number 10-092299.
+This work has been partially supported by the Danish Strategic Research Council, Program Committee for Strategic Growth Technologies, for the research center *HIPERFIT: Functional High Performance Computing for Financial Information Technology* (`hiperfit.dk
+<hiperfit.dk>`__) under contract number 10-092299.
+The work has also
+been supported by `Independent Research Fund Denmark
+<https://dff.dk/>`_ as part of the project *Functional Technology for
+High-performance Architectures (FUTHARK)*.

 When citing this work, please use `this BibTeX entry
 <_static/book.bib>`_.